odcambc/gyoza/README.md

 ```
 cd DMS_analysis_snakemake
 ```
-3. a) If you are on a machine with `conda`, first update to a recent version (>=24.7.1, ideally even more recent such as >=24.9.1).
+3. If you correctly followed instructions at step 0, you should be able to use `conda`, first update to a recent version (>=24.7.1, ideally even more recent such as >=24.9.1).
 You might run into some issues, so one workaround is to update using `mamba`:
 ```
 mamba update conda
 ```

-...then install snakemake in a virtual environment (the "solving environment" step can take some time, normally not longer than a few minutes):
+4. Install snakemake in a virtual environment (the "solving environment" step can take some time, normally not longer than a few minutes).
+Again, you could run into some issues if you have multiple instances of `conda` on your system (e.g. anaconda and miniforge), in which case you can uninstall (for example) anaconda by running `rm -rf anaconda3`.
 ```
 conda env create --name=DMS-snake --file=env.yml
 conda activate DMS-snake
 ```
-3. b) Installation and usage on a machine without `conda` such as DRAC servers is currently unavailable.

 ## Usage